ericmparker/RClass/README.txt

 My name is Eric Parker.
 My research interests revolve around understanding how critical zone structure influences solute dynamics in rivers/streams.
+Alicia here!
+Saying hi from R class.
+We are ein the same lab and both study biogeochemistry in stream systems!